Kumano Kodo Travel Guide: UNESCO World Heritage pilgrimage route, location, and must-see highlights

 Kumano Hayatama Taisha

-Among the Kumano Sanza, Kumano Hayatama Taisha is he closest to the sea and is located at the mouth of the Kumano River.
-JR Shingu Station is the nearest station and within walking distance.
+Among the Kumano Sanzan, Kumano Hayatama Taisha is the closest to the sea, standing at the mouth of the Kumano River in Shingū.
+The nearest station is JR Shingū, and the shrine is within walking distance.

 The Gotobiki Iwa is up to eight meters wide and weigh as much as 200 kilograms.
 Incidentally, Gotobiki is a dialect referring to ‘toad.’
 It is said to have been named because it resembles a toad in shape.
 There are 538 steps up to Gotobiki Iwa, built of natural stones, and you can see its sacredness.。